SirYancy/ITECH190-Intro-to-CS/html/images.md

 <img src="profile_pic.jpg" width="300" height="284" alt="Profile Picture" />
 ```

 Or at least, this is how you'd do it for a static page with static images.
 In the days of mobile operating systems and a million different screen sizes and aspect ratios, the need for pages that can resize their own content, so-called **responsive** Web pages, is becoming more important to convincing people to read it.
 If you've ever looked at a Web page that just doesn't work right on a mobile screen, you have seen a page that does not adhere to **responsive** design principles.

-For our part, our main effort at responsiveness in our web pages will be to replace hard-coded pixel sizes into our image tags.
-Instead, you can use a percentage.
-The
+And you've probably been annoyed about it.

+One crude but somewhat effective way to implement very basic responsiveness into images in our Web pages is to use a percentage as the value in a **width** or **height** attribute.
+However, if you do this, you only want to use one of the dimension attributes.
+If you set `width="25%"`, leave **height** out completely and vice versa.
+If you don't, you'll get some very strange behavior.
+It's generally easier to use a **width** attribute over a **height** attribute.

+Go ahead and try this.
+To test it, change the width and height of your browser window to see the image change size.
+Very groovy.

 <!-- images -->
 [10]: images/10.png